Carl Grossmann – N.Dip Surveying, MA EnvDev, FRGS

 Carl Grossmann is one of the original founders and present Chairman of the African Conservation Trust.
 He is an elected Fellow of the Royal Geographical Society (London, UK).
 He is a current member and Past President of the Rotary Club of Hillcrest, District 9370 and he is also a member of the International Association for Impact Assessment South Africa (2855) and the South African Council for Professional Land Surveyors and Technical Surveyors (ST288).
 He is the sole owner of C & F Expeditions CC, a specialist NGO consultancy based in Durban.
 Carl holds a National Pilots License for light sport aircraft.

-Carl lives in Everton, about 30km inland from Durban, on a 2 acre smallholding and is married with two sons, three dogs, two cats and a diminishing flock of chickens (due to the three dogs!) .
+Carl lives in Everton, about 30km inland from Durban, on a 2 acre smallholding and is married with two sons, three dogs and a cat.
 Carl holds a Green Number for the Comrades Marathon and runs for DHS Old Boys AC.

 Carl leads the Heritage Documentation Unit within the African Conservation Trust and has a passion for aerial and terrestrial photogrammetry, 3D laser scanning, photography, GIS, mapping, rock art and early African history.